Certificated teachers interested in completing an endorsement in English Language Arts, at the University of Washington should follow these steps:

 5. If you have determined that the University of Washington is the best place for you to pursue your English or English/Language Arts endorsement, match the UW's required endorsement course work in English Language Arts against your transcripts for course content and level;

 Only after taking these preliminary steps should the teacher consult with the UW English Department about course requirements, availability of courses, the best process for taking the courses required, and seeking admission to UW.

-If you are currently a UW student, you can see an undergraduate adviser in English during normal academic advising hours for endorsement questions.
+If you are currently a UW student, you can see an undergraduate adviser in the Humanities Academic Services Center (HAS) during normal academic advising hours for endorsement questions.

 1. Gather copies of from each college or university you attended.
 (Unofficial transcripts are acceptable, though we may, at some point in the process, ask you to provide official, sealed transcripts for verification purposes.);

 2. Gather catalog course descriptions for all courses that may meet endorsement requirements (it is acceptable to submit descriptions from the institution's general course catalog or website if more detailed information is not available);

 3. If a course's title does not make its content clear (e.g., "Shakespeare's Major Tragedies" is clear, whereas "Literature Seminar" is not specific enough), please gather syllabi, lecture schedules, or other detailed material to assist advisers in evaluating the specific content of English courses;

 4. Compare the courses you've taken with the UW's required endorsement coursework in English Language Arts.

 5. Prepare a cover letter that states your intent and provides us with contact information for you (e-mail, phone, mailing address);